mjphoto/faema_compact/README.md

 ## Overview

-This project implements a finite state machine (FSM) for controlling a Faema Compact S coffee machine.
+This project implements a finite state machine for controlling a Faema Compact S coffee machine.
 The code handles various states of the machine, inputs from buttons and sensors, and outputs to relays and an LED strip.
-The FSM ensures the machine transitions smoothly between different states such as idle, pouring, programming, and flushing.
+There are 3 main modes, Programming, Manual & Automatic, each of these modes has a number of states that the state machine transitions through.

 ## Features